 At SF State Since:

-I am interested in the evolution of behavioral strategies and impacts on population dynamics.
-My areas of expertise are the economics of interactions (game theory and evolution), plant-insect-enemy systems, and experimental design and statistics.
-Some of the courses that I've taught are Animal Diversity, Biometry, Conservation Biology, Ecology, and Entomology.
-I received my doctoral degree from the Department of Ecology, Evolution, and Marine Biology at U.C.
-Santa Barbara, and master's degree from the Department of Biology at San Francisco State University.
-I currently hold an appointment as an Adjunct Assistant Professor in the Biology Department and serve as the campus advisor for the student chapter of the Wildlife Society.
+Dr. Low is interested in the evolution of behavioral and social strategies and impacts on ecological dynamics.
+Her areas of expertise are experimental design and statistics, plant-insect-enemy systems, and the economics of interactions (game theory and evolution).
+Some of the courses that she has taught at SFSU are: Animal Diversity, Biometry, Conservation Biology, Ecology, and Entomology.
+She received her doctoral degree from the Department of Ecology, Evolution, and Marine Biology at U.C.
+Santa Barbara.
+She is currently teaching Biometry in the Biology Department and at the Estuary and Ocean Sciences Center; and serves as the Advisor for the SFSU Student Chapter of the Wildlife Society.